Equations defining probability tree models: Toric staged tree models

 and denote the sum of all of these ideals as

+Recall that $p_{[v]}$ is shorthand notation for a sum of atomic probabilities, $p_{[v]}=\sum_{i\in [v]}p_i$.
 The generators of $\ipaths$ are quadratic polynomials that vanish on the closed image of $\psi_{\T}$.
 They are both algebraically and graphically closely related to the generators of $I_{\T}$ and provide an excellent tool to study the kernel of the corresponding parametrisation $\varphi$: we investigate the details of this connection in this section.

 The reason we denote the ideal in \cref{eq:ipaths} as $\ipaths$ is because each generator ${p_{[v_i]}p_{[w_j]}-p_{[w_i]}p_{[v_j]}}$ can be read off the staged tree by following two paths starting and ending at the identified vertices: this is shown in \cref{pathExplain}.
 We thus call these generators \emph{path differences}.
 For simplicity, we henceforth denote the two paths coding such a path difference as the pair ${(v_{i}\to w_{j}, w_{i}\to v_{j})}$.